asterics/FABI/README.md

 ![A wooden piece with 6 buttons, arranged between, left and right of your hands.
 Enabling faster working with shortcuts on each button](https://github.com/asterics/FABI/blob/master/img/2.jpg "RapidCoding prototype, powered by FABI")
 ![A FABI box, where 3 different external buttons are connected](https://github.com/asterics/FABI/blob/master/img/8.jpg "FABI box with external buttons")

-More examples are available in the [wiki](https://github.com/asterics/FABI/wiki).

 # Links and Credits

 Most of the work for FABI has been accomplished at the UAS Technikum Wien in course of the R&D-projects *ToRaDes* (MA23 project 18-04) and *WBT* (MA23 project 26-02), which have been supported by the [City of Vienna](https://www.wien.gv.at/kontakte/ma23/index.html),
 see: [ToRaDes Project Information](https://embsys.technikum-wien.at/projects/torades/index.php), [Webpage WBT project](https://wbt.wien).

-Have a look at the [AsTeRICS Foundation homepage](https://www.asterics-foundation.org) and our other Open Source AT projects:
+Have a look at the [AsTeRICS Foundation homepage](https://www.asterics-foundation.org) for applications and our other Open Source projects:

-* AsTeRICS: [AsTeRICS framework homepage](http://www.asterics.eu), [AsTeRICS framework GitHub](https://github.com/asterics/AsTeRICS): The AsTeRICS framework provides a much higher flexibility for building assistive solutions.
-The FLipMouse is also AsTeRICS compatible, so it is possible to use the raw input data for a different assistive solution.

-* FLipMouse: [The FLipMouse controller](https://github.com/asterics/FLipMouse): an open source alternative input device for controlling computers and mobile devices with minimal muscle movement.
+* [The FLipMouse controller](https://github.com/asterics/FLipMouse) - an open source alternative input device for controlling computers and mobile devices with minimal muscle movement.

-* FLipPad: [The FLipPad controller](https://github.com/asterics/FLipMouse): a flexible touchpad for controlling computers and mobile devices with minimal muscle movement.
+* [The FLipPad controller](https://github.com/asterics/FLipMouse) - a flexible touchpad for controlling computers and mobile devices with minimal muscle movement.

-* AsTeRICS Grid: [Asterics Grid AAC Web-App](https://grid.asterics.eu): an open source, cross plattform communicator / talker for Augmented and Alternative Communication (AAC).
+* [Asterics Grid Open Source AAC](https://grid.asterics.eu) - an open source, cross plattform communicator / talker for Augmented and Alternative Communication (AAC).
+* [The AsTeRICS framework](https://github.com/asterics/AsTeRICS) - provides high flexibility for building Assistive Technology solutions.

 # Support us
-Please support the development of FABI by donating to the AsTeRICS Foundation:
+Please support the development of Open Source Assistive Technology projects by donating to the AsTeRICS Foundation:

 <div>
 <a title="Donate with PayPal" href="https://www.paypal.com/donate/?hosted_button_id=38AJJNS427MJ2" target="_blank" style="margin-right:3em">